 I get it.
-We all want to look like super heroes and stars, be it Captain America, Daniel Craig, or Katniss Everdeen.
-And like Homer Simpson, we want it NOW.
+We all want to look like superheroes and stars, be it Captain America, Daniel Craig, or Katniss Everdeen.

 So how DO we get there?
 For most people – the superhero version of themselves would require a loss of fat and both increase in muscle.
-We covered the weight loss side of this last week.
+We covered the weight loss side of this in a recent article.

 If you’ve read that article, then you know our recommendation is usually to start with trimming the fat before we pack on some muscle, which is the focus of today’s article.
 If you’re a person on the thinner side of average looking to bulk up, this article will cover you too.